Tortoises Color variants

-What are the color variations
+What are the tortoise color variants

-Every living being, from the simplest to the most advanced, has its own external characteristics, shape, dimensions and coloring patterns.
+Every living species, from the simplest to the most advanced, has its own external characteristics, shape, dimensions and coloring patterns.
 What unites them all is the search for a way to blend in with the environment or, conversely, the exact opposite.
 To do this, the cuticle, the skin or related structures such as hair, feathers and feathers, have the characteristic of presenting particular designs and colors.
 They have evolved in order to make specimens of the same species recognizable and attractive to each other, but also in order to blend in with the environments they frequent, both in the case of prey and predators.
 Then there are animals that instead want to be recognized because maybe they are poisonous and thus warn that it is not a good thing to eat or bother them, or others that imitate them pretending characteristics that they do not consequently draw an advantage in terms of survival.
 Finally, there are other animals with flashy shapes and colors in order to attract the opposite sex.
 Known examples are the peacock and many other birds.
 The selection logic is that a showy specimen that shows itself, in addition to guaranteeing an equally attractive lineage, is evidently the bearer of skills that allow it to effectively escape predators despite the obvious handicaps regarding camouflage and often from clumsy structures that they slow down their escape.

 Whatever a particular external pattern is, it is regulated by a multitude of genes which, like all the others, are subject to spontaneous mutations with a certain frequency.
 Normally, mutations that improve a favorable aspect will tend to spread and maintain themselves, while all the others will have less luck and will tend to remain with a low frequency, or to disappear.